thormagnusson/scoring/PartI/chapter_1.md

     var amp = 0.5;
     {SinOsc.ar(freq, 0, amp}.play;

 will not work unless you highlight all three lines.
-Imagine if these were 100 lines, and you would have to do some tedious scrolling up and down the document.
+Imagine if these were 100 lines: you would have to do some tedious scrolling up and down the document.
 So using brackets, you can simply double click after or before a bracket, and it will highlight all the text between the matching brackets.

     (
     var freq = 440;